+This section considers all 218 code points in the Latin LGR repertoire and list the candidate variant (if any) with other releated script i.e, Armenian, Cyrillic, and Greek.

 D.9.1.
 Cyrillic Script

 D.9.1.1 Cyrillic Small Letter Straight U 04A4

-Cyrillic GP has already classified 0079 and 0443 as variants [CYRILLIC].
-In addition to that, Latin GP considers 04AF to be sufficiently similar to 0079 to warrant a variant relationship between the two characters.
-By consequence, this finding leads towards an in-script variant in Cyrillic script between 04AF and 0443, due to the requirement of transitivity.
+Cyrillic GP has already classified 0079 Latin Small Letter Y (y) and 0443 Cyrillic Small Letter U (у) as variants [CYRILLIC].
+In addition to that, Latin GP considers 04AF Cyrillic Small Letter Straight U (ү) to be sufficiently similar to 0079 to warrant a variant relationship between the two characters.
+By consequence, this finding leads towards an in-script variant in Cyrillic script between 04AF Cyrillic Small Letter U (у) and 0443 Cyrillic Small Letter Straight U (ү), due to the requirement of transitivity.

 D.9.1.2 Cyrillic Small Letter Dzhe 045F